-This study was designed to investigate the relationships of the observable and abstract attributes of the marketing education program to Chinese student attitudes about the program at the university level.
-Attitude toward the program's attributes is assumed to relate closely to students' willingness to enroll and remain in the program.
-The relationships were successfully measured through the different groups of students.
-Past research has measured students' perceptions of only the tangible attributes or of the program itself (Clodfelter, 1984; Reed & Smith, 1985).
+This study was developed for the marketing program to explore the associations of the observable and abstract attributes of Chinese students' evaluation and attitudes about the marketing program at the university level.
+Evaluation and attitude towards the marketing program attributes is presumed to correlate very closely to students' inclination to register and continue in the program.
+The affiliation through the different groups of business students was successfully measured.
+In the past sometimes only the tangible attributes of the program or the program itself have been focused on by researchers to measure students' perceptions (Clodfelter, 1984; Reed & Smith, 1985; Hatzious, 1996).

-The analysis indicated that students' attitudes are more closely related to some of the observable attributes, but not the abstract attributes of the marketing education program.
+Analysis of the data shows that students' evaluation and attitudes are more directly correlated to some of the observable attributes, but not the abstract attributes of the marketing education program.
 This would not be surprising as only the student marketing group would have a positive attitude towards marketing as a career.
-Students' attitudes were also closely related to selected observable attributes of the program, such as: confidence, evaluation and comparison of the marketing program.
+The attitudes of the students were also directly associated to certain observable attributes of the program, such as: confidence, evaluation and comparison of the marketing program.
 There were some differences among the groups in assessing the interest and choice of the marketing program.

-Although university students are not definite about what career routes they will pursue and they may still be influenced to change their future career interests.
-All students, both those enrolled and those not enrolled in marketing, make up the target market for the marketing education program.
-They need to be informed and influenced by the benefits of the program or courses.
+While some university students can still be influenced to change their future career interests after starting a degree program; as they are not certain about what career paths they will follow.
+The target market consists of all students in the marketing program, both those registered and those not registered of for the marketing program.
+They need to be made aware and knowledgeable so that they can be easily persuaded by the benefits of the program or courses.
 If other students outline some benefits that are either course-related or career-related, then that would be beneficial to the university, even if it's applicable to only one group of students: the marketing students.
-These students can also influence members of their peer groups to enroll in the program.
-Marketing students have already been influenced positively and are participating in the program designs to keep them in the program.
-A positive influence on students to enroll in the marketing program will result in a positive influence toward their peer group, parents, counselors, teachers, and others.
+Members of their peer groups can also be impacted by these current students to join in the marketing program.
+Marketing students that are participating in the program have already been motivated in a positive manner; however, universities must endure to develop marketing strategies that are effective and programs designed to retain them in the program.
+A positive attitude of students who are enrolled in the marketing program will result in a positive transference of inspiration toward all other perspective students and others.